smucclaw/eu-ai-act/act.md

 (i) to affix the CE marking to their high-risk AI systems to indicate the conformity with this Regulation in accordance with Article 49;

-(j) upon request of a national competent authority, demonstrate the conformity of the high- risk AI system with the requirements set out in Chapter 2 of this Title.
+(j) upon request of a national competent authority, demonstrate the conformity of the high-risk AI system with the requirements set out in Chapter 2 of this Title.

 *Article 17*